statelyai/xstate/docs/recipes/ember.md

 </this.CustomMachine>
 ```

-Prior to [ember 4.5](https://blog.emberjs.com/ember-4-5-released), it is recommended to also have the [plain functions polyfill](https://github.com/ember-polyfills/ember-functions-as-helper-polyfill)
+If using Ember versions older than [Ember 4.5](https://blog.emberjs.com/ember-4-5-released), it is recommended to also have the [plain functions polyfill](https://github.com/ember-polyfills/ember-functions-as-helper-polyfill)
 installed so that you can use `state.matches` and other xstate-provided APIs from the template.

 ## Custom integration